The Oracle TRUNC()

 function to truncate the date to midnight.

-The following table illustrates valid values for the format
+The following table shows valid values for the format

 argument: